stpaultim/key/README.md

 key type has a field for selecting a key size, which is used to validate the size of the key value.

-Key types are CTools plugins, so new types can be defined easily.
+Key types are Plugin Manager plugins, so new types can be defined easily.

 ### Key provider